mrdandelion6/six.nvim/doc/linux/ubuntu/setup.md

 pip install pynvim jupyter_client cairosvg plotly kaleido pnglatex pyperclip nbformat jupytext jupyter jupyterlab
 ```

-If you want to use a different path than `~/.envs/neovim/`, then you must edit `.localsettings.json` and change this key:
+if you want to use a different path than `~/.envs/neovim/`, then you must edit `.localsettings.json` and change this key:

 ```json
 "venv_path": "~/.envs"
 ```

-You will also need quarto cli:
+you will also need quarto cli:

 ```bash
 # get latest release